soons1/tp/docs/DeveloperGuide.md

 ### Pairing two persons
 1. Pairing two persons while all befriendees and volunteers are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in both the befriendees and volunteers list.
-The contacts at the indicated indices exists and are not paired.
+The contacts at the indicated indices exist and are not paired.

     1. Test case: `pair 1 1`<br>
        Expected: The befriendee at index 1 of the befriendee list and the volunteer at index 1 of the volunteer list are paired.
 Details of the two persons shown in the status message.